flowing-abyss/groq_whisperer/README.md

 ## Prerequisites

 - Python 3.7 or higher
-- A Groq API key (set as an environment variable)
+- A Groq API key

 ## Installation